BirdeeHub/make_minesweeper_tutorial/README.md

 Inside the Jar, there is a replica of the app directory. (yes, in a 1/5th of a MB file, that is also a game.
 Most of that is Icon.)

-If you wish to access these files to edit the program, use:
+If you wish to access these files to edit the program(or learn java), use:

 jar -xvf ./minesweeper.jar && rm -r MySweep/ META-INF/